FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 ## DISCLAIMER ##
 As of 2021-11-15, both Neo and Neo XL ARE NOT TESTED IN A LIVE PRINTER.
 The design was done by Flisher with guidance from Hartk.

+Design Tool validation:
-DRC Checking during the design phase.
+* DRC Checking during the design phase in EasyEDA.

+Physical Tests:
-Continuity test were performed with a meeter on a real PCB.
+* Continuity test were performed with a meeter on a real PCB.
-The Neopixel and LED port were tested with success on both PCB.
+* The Neopixel and LED port were tested with success on both PCB.

 ## Description ##
 The goal of this PCB was to replace the LED with a NeoPixel and add an additionnal connector for Adressable LED.